alknopfler/trafgen/README.md

-# Benchmarking linux IP stack using trafgen.
+# Benchmark Kubernetes CNI and Linux IP stack using trafgen.

 ## Instruction

-This repo hosts a set of bash scripts and inference scripts that I use to benchmark the Linux IP stack.
+This repo hosts a set of inference tools and bash scripts and inference scripts that I use to benchmark the Linux IP stack and in Kubernetes environment, and maily focus for CNI performance.
-This script requires access to kubeconfig, so make sure you update the KUBECONFIG env variable.
+The scripts are designed to automate packet generation, data collection and metrics from pods, worker node,

+Please note script requires access to kubeconfig, and ssh access to a worker node.( by default it assume no password authentication).

+Goals validate performance at different packet sizes and packet rates; identify potential blocker and source of packet drops or any other bounds that can reduce performance.

-Our goal is to validate performance at different packet sizes/packet rates; hence, the set script creates N traffic profiles for each POD during the initial phase.
-Later, each run consumes the same profile and pass to trafgen; each run can change core affinity, packet size, packet rate.
+Thus, script creates N traffic profiles for each POD during the initial phase.
+Later, each run consumes the generated profiles and pass to [https://github.com/netsniff-ng] trafgen each run can change core affinity, packet size, packet rate.

 All data is collected into separate files and later passed to inference offline mode to perform a set of correlations and visualization.

+### Requirements

+- Python 3.6 or later
+- Kubeconfig
+- passwordless ssh access to worker nodes
+- static cpu pinning in kubelet.
+- worker node should have sudo access so it can read /procfs and /sysfs

 ## Usage

 First, create pods by running create_pods.sh script.
 This script will create N server and N client pods.
 Then, run the generate_per_pod.sh script to generate the config for each pod.
-This script will be copied to each pod  pkt_generate_template.sh
+This script will be copied to each pod **pkt_generate_template.sh**

+The pkt_generate_template.sh is then executed on each pod, producing a set of traffic profiles.
-pkt_generate_template later executed.
-What this script does is first resolve the default gateway IP address.
-It will perform a single ICMP packet to resolve the ARP cache and arping.
-It will use the default gateway MAC address as the dst MAC address on the generated frame.

-Each pod is passed the destination IP address, so we have a 1:1 mapping between the server and the client. i.e., we have a pair of N server clients for which each server will send traffic to its corresponding client.
+Initially, the script resolves the default gateway IP address.
+It send a single ICMP packet transmission to populate the ARP cache and uses arping.
+The default gateway MAC address is utilized as the destination MAC address in the generated frame.
+Each pod receives a specific destination IP address, which create a one-to-one mapping thus test generate a unidirectional flow from TX to RX POD In other words, there is a pair of N TX-RX sets, where each server transmits traffic to its corresponding RX POD.

+# Defaults.
+- By default, the script will create 3 TX and 3 RX pods.
+- Each TX and RX pod will have 4 core and 4 GB memory.
+- pkt_generate_template.sh will generate 4 profiles for 64, 128, 512, and 1024 byte frame sizes.
+- by default during run 64 byte frame size is used and single core per pod.

 ## Scripts

-- create_pods.sh - create pod executed from compute that has access to kubeconfig.
+- create_pods.sh - create pod and executed from compute that has access to kubeconfig.
 - generate_per_pod.sh - generate per pod config executed from compute that has access to kubeconfig.
 - run_monitor.sh - run monitor script executed from compute that has access to kubeconfig.
 - inference.py - inference script executed from compute that has access to kubeconfig.